signature-ip-ai/inoculator-user-guide/source/projectconfig.rst

 **Disable frequency validation** – When unchecked, the frequency of each component within the topology must be set individually.
 When checked, the user does not need to set the frequency for each component.

-**Enable Custom Traffic Behavior** – When unchecked, the Traffic Behavior configuration in the project is unavailable.
-When checked, configuring Traffic Behavior is available inside Initiator and Target device.